Skip to content

 B

-Batteries - All shops that sell more than 32kg of batteries a year, have to provide a place for residents to drop them off.
-So when you go to buy some more batteries, take your old ones you are sure to be able to recycle them.
-Car batteries can be recycled at any of the Household Waste and Recycling Sites .
+Batteries - We provide a household battery collection, please put your batteries in a recyclable container with a lid and put it out next to your red boxes.
+We will recycle the container you put them in and send the batteries to be recycled.
+All shops that sell more than 32kg of batteries a year also have to provide a place for residents to drop them off.
+So when you go to buy some more batteries, take your old ones back.
+Car batteries can be recycled at any of the Household Waste and Recycling Sites.
 Household batteries can be taken to the site at Ashby Road in Coalville.
-More on battery recycling
+More on battery recycling.

 C

-Christmas Cards - You can recycle your Chirstmas cards in the yellow bags along with your cardboard.
+Christmas cards - You can recycle your Christmas cards in the yellow bags along with your cardboard.

-Christmas Trees - Real Christmas trees can be recycled as garden waste.
-Please chop up your tree and put it in your garden waste bin or take it to one of the Household Waste and recycling Sites .
+Christmas trees - Real Christmas trees can be recycled as garden waste.
+Please put the tree inside your garden bin.
+The bin lid should be fully closed so you may need to cut/trim the tree for it to fit.
+You can also take it to one of Leicestershire County Council's Household Waste and recycling Sites.

 D

-Domestic Appliances - If these cannot be repaired they can be taken to the Household Waste and Recycling Site or they can be collected via our Bulky Household Collection Service .
+Domestic electrical appliances (large and small) - If these cannot be repaired they can be taken to the Household Waste and Recycling Site or they can be collected via our Bulky Household Collection Service .
 N.B.
 When buying appliances look for the energy rating (A is the most efficient and G is the least efficient).

 E